Winston Bogarde: Chelsea

 Bogarde signed for Chelsea in 2000–01, after following the advice of compatriot Mario Melchiot to join him at the Premier League side.
 He was signed when Gianluca Vialli was manager, although the latter had no idea the transfer was happening, it arguably being conducted by director of football Colin Hutchinson – Emerson Thome, also a centre-back, was shipped off to Sunderland; only weeks after arriving, newly appointed coach Claudio Ranieri wanted the player to leave.

 According to Bogarde, it would be next to impossible to find a team that would offer him a contract comparable to the one he had at Chelsea: he was astounded at the salary the club had agreed on, as his value depreciated severely due to lack of first-team action, and decided to stay and honour his contract to the letter and appear for training every day, despite being only rarely selected to play.
 In the end, he only appeared 11 times during his four-year tenure, reportedly earning £40,000 a week during this period.

-After playing as a substitute against Ipswich Town on Boxing Day in 2000, Bogarde only played one more competitive match before his contract expired in July 2004.
-He also featured from the bench, against Gillingham for that season's League Cup on 6 November 2002.
+After playing as a substitute against Ipswich Town on Boxing Day in 2000, Bogarde only played one more competitive match before his contract expired in July 2004, featuring from the bench, against Gillingham for that season's League Cup on 6 November 2002.

 During his spell at Stamford Bridge, the club attempted to sell Bogarde due to his large salary, and demoted him to the reserve and youth teams in an effort to pressure him to leave.
-In response to concurrent UK press criticism, he responded: 'Why should I throw fifteen million euro away when it is already mine?
-At the moment I signed it was in fact my money, my contract.
-Both sides agreed wholeheartedly (...)
-Few people will ever earn so many.
-I am one of the few fortunates who do.
-I may be one of the worst buys in the history of the Premiership, but I don't care.'

-On 8 November 2005, 34-year-old Bogarde announced his retirement from professional football.
-He returned to Ajax in the summer of 2017, being named assistant manager at their reserves under former teammate Michael Reiziger.
+In response to concurrent UK press criticism, he said: